blogsend/blog/_posts/2019-04-16-why-i-do-not-share-your-emails.markdown

 From the perspective of the blogger, you do not need to even think about emails.
 I give you all the stats you will need to understand your audience.
 I track opens and clicks on a per-newsletter basis.
 And you see the aggregate number, so you know which newsletter's content is the one that performs best.

 And best of all it's automated, so you can send emails with no extra work (through your RSS feed).

+Don't be a Nigerian prince.
+Retain and respect your readers the right way.